The Crisis Isn’t Artificial Intelligence. The Crisis Is Artificial Connection.

 Before we ask, “How do we control AI?”
 We must first ask: “How do we reconnect with ourselves and each other?”

+If we do not restore human connection, no amount of technology, regulation, or innovation will guide us wisely forward.
 Because the crisis was never artificial intelligence.
 It was always the slow erosion of human connection and we do have the power to change that.

 I would love to hear your reflections on this topic.
 Join the conversation on LinkedIn, where I share more insights and invite dialogue with educators, creatives, and leaders worldwide.
 Connect to LinkedIn here.